Should we have a J-shaped spine?

 Should we all be flattening our backs then pushing out our butts?

 Esther gave a TEDx talk on the subject, which you can see here:

 Yoga Anatomy Academy disagrees with much of this TEDx talk (though Esther G is so amicable!) and here’s a few of our Whys:

 - There’s no dichotomy between “tucking your tailbone” and maintaining a lumbar curve – it’s not an either-or.

 - Sitting is necessary at times, but not the answer.
-Though it is true that sitting well can be very relieving for the times that you need to sit, if you sit, we would seek a gorgeously stacked spine, and prefer you NOT be leaning on anything.
+Though it is true that sitting well can be very relieving for the times that you need to sit, if you sit, seek a stacked spine, and only lean on something to reduce fatigue.

 - An anteriorly tipped pelvis causes just as much back pain as a posteriorly tilted one (uhh. pregnancy anyone? beer bellies?), and with all our backbending, yogis more often have THIS problem (too much lumbar curve) because of that!
 In fact, an anteriorly tipped pelvis is statistically correlated with greater incidence of femoroacetabular impingement and hip labral tears.
 You don’t want to trade back pain for hip pain.

 - More gadgets are not the answer — strengthening and re-patterning is, and there’s not a lot of room to make money off of that.